-Relative valuation compares the company’s value to that of its competitors, industry average or historical performace to find the company’s financial worth.
+Relative valuation compares the company’s value to that of its competitors, industry average or historical performance to find the company’s financial worth.

 It’s similar to comparing the different houses in the same locality to find the worth of a house.
 Let’s say if most of the 3BHK apartment in a locality costs around 70 lakhs and you are able to find a similar 3 BHK apartment which costs 50 lakhs, then you can consider it cheap.

-Here, you do not find the true worth of the apartment but just compare its price with the similar competitors.
+Here, you do not find the true worth of the apartment but just compare its price with similar competitors.

 Tools for the Relative valuation of stocks: